US-GHG-Center/RetrievalToolbox.jl/README.md

 RetrievalToolbox makes use of the XRTM library to perform the various radiative transfer calculations which require scattering from, e.g. molecular Rayleigh scattering or aerosols.
 While it is possible to use RetrievalToolbox with a built-in Beer-Lambert-Bouguer method, many retrieval applications will need to account for scattering and thus require the XRTM library.
 XRTM is published at (https://github.com/gmcgarragh/xrtm/), and we also maintain a fork at (https://github.com/PeterSomkuti/xrtm).
 Depending on your needs and the way how you create your own algorithm, you might prefer one vs. the other option.

-To build `XRTM`, you need somewhat recent versions of GCC, gfortran and make.
+To build XRTM, you need somewhat recent versions of GCC, gfortran and make.
 First, clone the repository into some location on your computing environment:

 `git clone https://github.com/gmcgarragh/xrtm`